CircleCI-Public/slack-orb/README.md

         }
   ```

-## Branch Filtering
+## Branch or Tag Filtering

-Limit Slack notifications to particular branches with the "branch_pattern" parameter.
+Limit Slack notifications to particular branches with the "branch_pattern" or "tag_pattern" parameter.

 ```
-A comma separated list of regex matchable branch names.
-Notifications will only be sent if sent from a job from these branches.
-By default ".+" will be used to match all branches.
+A comma separated list of regex matchable branch or tag names.
+Notifications will only be sent if sent from a job from these branches/tags.
+By default ".+" will be used to match all branches/tags.
 Pattern must match the full string, no partial matches.
+Keep in mind that "branch_pattern" and "tag_pattern" are mutually exclusive.
 ```

 See [usage examples](https://circleci.com/developer/orbs/orb/circleci/slack#usage-examples).